meilisearch/documentation/reference/features/filtering_and_faceted_search.md

 # Filtering and faceted search

-MeiliSearch allows you to create filters that let users have more fine-grained control over their search, quickly excluding documents that do not match their needs.
+You can use MeiliSearch's filters to refine search results and create faceted search interfaces.

 ## Configuring filters

-Filters use document fields to filter results.
+Filters use document fields to establish filtering criteria.

-To set up a field as a filter, you must first add its attribute to the [`filterableAttributes` index setting](/).
+To set up a document field as a filter, you must first add its attribute to the [`filterableAttributes` index setting](/reference/api/filterable_attributes.md).

-This step is mandatory and cannot be done at search time.
-Filters need to be properly processed and prepared by MeiliSearch before they can be used, a process that takes as much time as indexing all your documents.
+**This step is mandatory and cannot be done at search time.** Filters need to be properly processed and prepared by MeiliSearch before they can be used, an operation that takes as much time as indexing all your documents.

 ::: warning
 By default, `filterableAttributes` is empty.
 This means that filters do not work without first explicitly adding attributes to the `filterableAttributes` list.
 :::

+Filters work with both numeric and string values.
+Empty fields or fields containing an empty array will be ignored.
+Fields containing object values will not be accepted and throw an error.

 ### Example